Policy One funding for capital work at integrated schools

 - essential infrastructure work.

-This includes any unforeseen capital work, including any property modifications needed for students or staff with special needs who start at the school.
+Boards and proprietors need to plan for unforeseen capital work, including any property modifications needed for students or staff with learning needs who start at the school.

 To build new property, proprietors can apply for Policy Two funding.